-heads the disputes and investigations practice in Melbourne, with extensive experience in corporate and regulatory areas as one of the pre-eminent commercial litigators in Australia.
+Janet Whiting heads the disputes and investigations practice in Melbourne, with extensive experience in corporate and regulatory areas as one of the pre-eminent commercial litigators in Australia.
 She has a proven ability to work with premiers, government ministers, boards, senior bureaucrats and senior executives.
-Presently Janet is acting for Cargill in a long running Supreme Court dispute against Glencore.
+Presently, Janet is heading the team representing the State of Victoria in the Royal Commission into the Management of Police Informants.
+Janet is also acting for the US agricultural company, Cargill Inc, the Plaintiff in a dispute before the Supreme Court against Glencore.
+The trial ran from June 2018 to August 2019.
+Judgment is reserved.
 She previously acted for Asahi against private equity entities PEP and Unitas, obtaining one of the largest settlements in the Federal Court.
-Janet is the first female president of the Council of Trustees of the National Gallery of Victoria in its 154-year history and was made a Member of the Order of Australia in 2015 for her significant service to the community through the arts, health and major events sectors, and as a legal professional.
+Janet is the first female president of the Council of Trustees of the National Gallery of Victoria in its 158-year history and was made a Member of the Order of Australia in 2015 for her significant service to the community through the arts, health and major events sectors, and as a legal professional.
 Janet was named one of Australia’s Ten Most Influential Women in the Westpac and Australian Financial Review 100 Women of Influence Awards in 2015.